biocryst/IF/README.md

 # IF
 Coiled coils folding and intermediate filament models.
-Please see the Validation folder if you want to reproduce the benchmarking results in our paper.
+Please see the 'Validation' folder if you want to reproduce the benchmarking results in our paper.
+For an example of how to generate the fragment libraries, look into the scripts in the 'Fragments' folder.

 ```
 Usage: CCFold.py [-h] [-n 2|3] [-s] [-t one|termini|all] [-sp 100] [-bp 350] [-spp 50]